Male Fertility Supplements: An Evidence Based Review and Recommendations

 Ashwagandha is a plant native to India whose roots have been used for thousands of years in traditional medicine.
 While Ashwagandha isn’t known to have a heavy dose of vitamins or minerals important for sperm health, it appears to have other biological compounds that can have quite a profound effect on sperm health making it one of the most important nutrients to look for in a male fertility supplement.

-While it is not exactly known how Ashwagandha exerts its effects as a male fertility supplement, it could be linked to stress.
+While it is not exactly known how Ashwagandha exerts its effects as a male fertility supplement, it could in part be linked to stress.

 On the other hand, a handful of studies show ashwagandha is quite good and managing stress.